By Olivia Visser, Staff Writer

 In 2016, the Trudeau government approved the Kinder Morgan Trans Mountain Pipeline (TMX) expansion, backtracking on its campaign promise to protect the environment and community land rights.
 Two years later, the BC Supreme Court granted an injunction preventing obstruction of TMX work in Burnaby.
 Since then, more than 248 people have been charged with contempt for demonstrating against the pipeline’s expansion.

-In February 2021, four members of the Indigenous youth warrior group, Braided Warriors, were violently arrested after a peaceful sit-in protest.
+Four members of the Indigenous youth warrior group, Braided Warriors, were violently arrested after a peaceful sit-in protest in February 2021.
 They gathered for a ceremony at BMO’s downtown Vancouver building, which hosts TMX insurer AIG.
 This was enough to prompt their forceful removal by “approximately 25 Vancouver Police Department officers.”
 Video footage shows police throwing one person to the ground and pulling another’s hair.

 Other, less peaceful protestors benefit from a more privileged experience with police.
-The so-called “Freedom Convoy” which occupied Ottawa this JanuaryFebruary is a prime example of how our police fail to provide fair and effective protection.
-At least 196 people were arrested by the end of the convoy, but they received favorable treatment when compared to Indigenous protesters.
+The so-called “Freedom Convoy” which occupied Ottawa this past winter is a prime example of how our police fail to provide fair and effective protection.
+At least 196 people were arrested by the end of the convoy, but they received favourable treatment when compared to Indigenous protesters.

 The Ottawa Police Service’s Interim Chief Steve Bell said the truckers were warned “all week” they were going to be arrested, and even on the morning of the arrests “all unlawful protesters were given many, many opportunities to leave.”
 This came after nearly three weeks of horn blaring that plagued the city and required an injunction to stop.
 That’s to say nothing of the harassment, including threats and hate crimes, endured by Ottawa residents.
 Text messages from an affidavit reveal an Ottawa police officer even gave protesters parking advice ahead of time and offered to devise for them a “plan.”